Usama222000/rankbang-sample-applciation/readme.md

-# Rankbang Helm Chart
+# Rankbank Helm Chart

-This Helm chart deploys an application consisting of **one microservice of java application**: **rankbang**, .  microservice has its own Deployment, Service,
+This Helm chart deploys an application consisting of **one microservice of java application**: **rankbank**, .  microservice has its own Deployment, Service,

 ## Table of Contents